 But the kitchen isn't the only location of hospitality.
 Here are a few more things I do.
 None take a lot of time or money, but people always seem to appreciate them.

-Your wifi password, prominently displayed.
+6. Keep the wifi password prominently displayed.

 The ultimate essential of modern hospitality?
 Internet access.
 We write our internet network name and password on old business cards of my husband's and place them in the guest room.
 You could also tack one on the fridge for easy access.

-Power strip under the bed.
+7. Add a power strip under the bed.

 Take a note from the thing hotels never seem to do, and give your guests easy access to power.
 Besides the total basics (clean sheets, a reading light by the bed), I find a power strip to be really helpful, especially in older homes like ours where the outlets are hard to find or not grounded.
 I always point out the power strip so people know there's a spot to plug in all their devices.

-Water by the bed.
+8. Put some water by the bed.

 I also place a carafe of water by the bed, with a glass or two.
 It's a tiny touch, but one that always feels super grownup and classy — especially in the summertime when we're always thirsty.